 The remedial action table for defects failing in the transverse plane (transverse and compound fissures, detail and engine burn fractures, and defective welds) specifies a lower limit range base of 5 percent of the railhead cross-sectional area.
 If a transverse defect is reported to be less than 5 percent, the track owner is not legally bound to provide corrective action under the TSS.
-Defects reported less than 5 percent are not consistently found during rail breaking routines and therefore, defect determination within this range is not always reliable.
+Conditions reported to be less than 5 percent are not consistently found during rail breaking routines and therefore, defect determination within this range is not always reliable.

-Transverse and compound fissure defects, weakened between 5 and 70 percent of cross-sectional head area require remedial action (note B).
-Defects in the range between 70 and less than 100 percent of cross-sectional head area require remedial action (note A2), as prescribed.
-Defects that affect 100 percent of the cross-sectional head area require remedial action (note A) as prescribed, the most restrictive.
-Inspectors should be aware that transverse and compound fissures are defects that fail in the transverse plane and are characteristic of rail that has not been control-cooled (normally rolled prior to 1936).
+Compound fissure defects that weaken between 5 and 70 percent of cross-sectional of the rail head area are defects requiring remedial action (Note B).
+Defects in the range between 70 and less than 100 percent of cross-sectional head area require remedial action (Note A2), as prescribed.
+Defects that affect 100 percent of the cross-sectional head area require remedial action (Note A) as prescribed, the most restrictive remedial actions.
+Inspectors should be aware that compound fissures are defects that can fail in the transverse or oblique plane and are characteristic of rail that has not been control-cooled (normally rolled prior to 1936).

-Defects identified and grouped as detail fracture, engine burn fracture, and defective welds, will weaken and also fail in the transverse plane.
+Defects identified and grouped as detail fractures, engine burn fractures, transverse fissures, and defective welds, will weaken and will normally fail in the transverse plane.
 Detail fractures are characteristic of control-cooled rail [usually indicated by the letters CC or CH on the rail brand (i.e., 1360 RE CC CF&I 1982 1111).
-Their prescribed remedial action relates to a low range between 5 and 25 percent and a mid-range between 25 and 80 percent, for note (C) and note (D), respectively.
+Their prescribed remedial action relates to a low range between 5 and 25 percent and a mid-range between 25 and 60 percent, for Notes "C" and "D," respectively.
 Those defects require joint bar applications and operational speed restrictions within certain time frames.
-Defects extending less than 100 and more than 80 percent require a visual inspection.
+Defects extending less than 100 and more than 60 percent require a visual inspection.
 If the rail is not replaced, effectively repaired, or removed from service, an elective would be to restrict operation to a maximum of 10 mph for up to 24 hours, then perform another visual inspection.

-The second sentence in remedial action note (C) addresses defects which are discovered in Classes 3 through 5 track during an internal rail inspection required under § 213.237, and which are determined not to be in excess of 25 percent of the rail head cross-sectional area.
+The second sentence in remedial action Note "C" addresses defects that are discovered in Classes 3 through 5 track during an internal rail inspection required under § 213.237, and which are determined not to be in excess of 25 percent of the rail head cross-sectional area.
 For these specific defects, a track owner may operate for a period not to exceed 4 days, at a speed limited to 50 mph or the maximum allowable speed under § 213.9 for the class of track concerned, whichever is lower.
 If the defective rail is not removed or a permanent repair is not made within 4 days of discovery, the speed is limited to 30 mph, until joint bars are applied or the rail is replaced.

-The requirements specified in this second paragraph are intended to promote better utilization of rail inspection equipment and therefore maximize the opportunity to discover rail defects, which are approaching service failure size.
+The requirements specified in this second paragraph are intended to promote better usage of rail inspection equipment and therefore maximize the opportunity to discover rail defects, which are approaching service failure size.
 The results of FRA's research indicate that defects of this type and size range have a predictable slow growth life.
-Research further indicates that even on the most heavily utilized trackage in use today, defects of this type and size range have a predictable slow.
+Research further indicates that even on today's most heavily used trackage in use today, defects of this type and size are unlikely to grow to service failure size in 4 days.